 Setting an out-of-office email is important for yourself, too.
 Those aforementioned patterns of elongating your workday or always making yourself available are not necessarily healthy habits.
 Work/life balance is still essential to avoiding burnout, and many managers are still encouraging their direct reports to do so.

-As Dr. Barbara Hewitt, UPenn's Executive Director of Career Services, recently told us about managing her team during the pandemic, "...staff members are taking much less time off than typical, partially because the lockdown we are in has reduced the possibility for traditional vacations, but also because people are worried about how it will look if they aren’t answering their emails or responding to calls immediately.
+As Dr. Barbara Hewitt, UPenn's Executive Director of Career Services, recently told us about managing her team during the pandemic, "...staff members are taking much less time off than typical, partially because [the pandemic] has reduced the possibility for traditional vacations, but also because people are worried about how it will look if they aren’t answering their emails or responding to calls immediately.
 They worry that it may appear that they aren’t really working.
-Summer is officially here and I’ve encouraged my team to take the time off they’ve earned and to relax at home.
+I’ve encouraged my team to take the time off they’ve earned and to relax at home.
 Disconnecting from technology is more important now than ever."

 We're all in the same boat, and we're all worried about perceptions when we're unable to have regular face time with our colleagues and managers.
 Communication is critical right now.